 In re Broadcom Corp.
 Securities Litigation

-In a case that involves one of the largest restatements in history due to stock options backdating, we obtained a $160.5 million partial settlement.
+Involving one of the largest restatements in history due to stock options backdating, we obtained a $160.5 million partial settlement

 New Mexico alleges that, from Broadcom's inception as a public company in 1998 through the end of the class period in July 2006, certain of Broadcom's senior officers and directors participated in a fraudulent scheme to inflate Broadcom's stock price by intentionally backdating most of Broadcom's stock option grants between April 1998 and May 2003.
 In connection with the Restatement, Broadcom admitted that every financial statement it ever issued as a public company was materially false and misleading, and acknowledged that there is "substantial evidence" demonstrating that certain of its former officers engaged in backdating.